azu/mumemo/README.md

 ### 2. Start to note via Global Shortcut

-:memo: You need to allow mumemo.app to access "Accessibility" and "Screen recording" on macOS's Privacy options This permission is needed to get active window information.
+:memo: You need to allow mumemo.app to access "Accessibility" and "Screen recording" on macOS's Privacy options This app requires the permission for get active window information.

 1. Press <kbd>CommandOrControl+Shift+X</kbd> (It can be customized by `mumemo.config.js`)
-2. Capture **focus area** and show note window​
+2. Capture **focus area** and show note window

 3. Note your memo into the window
 4. Save it